“ I am the custodian of this 800-year-old heritage. ”

 Cistercian Monks

-Following a donation from the Lord of Tonnerre in 1212, the monks of Quincy Abbey identified Epineuil as an exceptional terroir for quality wine production.
+Following a donation from the Lord of Tonnerre in 1212, the monks of Quincy Abbey identified Epineuil as an exceptionally suitable terroir for quality wine production.

-They then developed considerable activity around this beautiful vineyard, which quickly became renowned beyond our borders.
+They developed considerable activity around this beautiful vineyard, which soon gained recognition beyond our borders.

-The vineyard prospered until it was destroyed by phylloxera at the end of the 19th century.
+The vineyard thrived until it was destroyed by phylloxera at the end of the 19th century.

-The terrible frosts of 1956 once again destroyed the vineyards.
+The devastating frosts of 1956 once again destroyed the vineyards.

-Motivated by André Durand, former mayor of the village, a handful of winegrowers set about reviving the production of Epineuil wines in the late 1970s.
+However, spurred by André Durand, former mayor of the village, a handful of winegrowers set about reviving the production in Epineuil in the late 1970s.

-The terrible frosts of 1956 once again destroyed the vineyards.
+The devastating frosts of 1956 once again destroyed the vineyards.

-Motivated by André Durand, former mayor of the village, a handful of winegrowers set about reviving the production of Epineuil wines in the late 1970s.
+However, spurred by André Durand, former mayor of the village, a handful of winegrowers set about reviving the production in Epineuil in the late 1970s.

 The Gruhier family

 In 1989, my parents Jean Paul and Malou Gruhier had the opportunity to take over the Abbaye du Petit Quincy, also known as Château d’Epineuil.
-Passionate about heritage and wide open spaces, this magnificent but dilapidated site was a major challenge that they courageously took up.
+Passionate about heritage and open spaces, they embraced the challenge of restoring this beautiful yet dilapidated .

-It is a place of remarkable beauty and serenity, typical of Cistercian sites.
+The abbey’s remarkable beauty and serenity, are characteristic of Cistercian sites.

-In 1990, I took over 4.5 hectares of vines and joined my parents at Petit Quincy, where I reinvested in the outbuildings with a view to returning them to their original use as a wine cellar.
+In 1990, I took over 4.5 hectares of vines and joined my parents at Petit Quincy, where I began restoring the outbuildings to their original use as a cellars.
+The following year, my father expanded the estate by acquiring 16 hectares from retiring winegrower, and a new underground winemaking facility was built.

-Gradually, however, the monks’ jewel case regained its splendour and its hospitable vocation, enabling us to welcome our visitors in an idyllic setting.
+Yet over time, the monks’former home regained its splendor and its welcoming spirit, enabling us to receive our visitors in an idyllic setting.

-Over the years, I acquired new plots and planted vines in some very fine climates.
+Over the years, I have acquired additional parcels and planted vines in some exceptional terroirs.

-The Abbaye du Petit Quincy and Domaine Dominique Gruhier Vigneron now cover more than 32 hectares of vines, producing 14 different cuvées, selling wines in France and 30 other countries, and offering a wide range of wine tourism activities.
+Today, the Abbaye du Petit Quincy and Domaine Dominique Gruhier now cover more than 32 hectares of vines, producing 14 different cuvées, sold in France and 30 other countries, and offering a wide range of wine tourism activities.

 We look forward to welcoming you and sharing our passion with you.